Information for Advisors/Administrators

 Review a Draft

-Students are strongly encouraged to work with their faculty advisor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG or SURG/CW proposal to review a draft.
+Students are strongly encouraged to work with their faculty advisor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate Directors at least once prior to submitting a SURG or SURG/CW proposal to review a draft.

 Students and their advisors are notified of the committee's decisions, by e-mail, within a month of the SURG deadline.
 If a proposal is not funded, we try to give appropriate feedback so that the student can learn from the process.
 The committee may also request clarification of a proposal before making a funding decision.